blumentopfy/Fowler_Refactoring/README.md

 ## Useful IDE functions for refactoring

-Using the IDE Eclipse, there are several short cuts and functions, you can use for refactoring.
+Using the IDE IntelliJ, there are several short cuts and functions, you can use for refactoring.
 The one I used the most in this project is:

 `ALT` + `SHIFT` + `R` => Rename variables, methods, classes or even packages